The Widow Of A Murdered Former Russian Spy Says The UK Didn't Learn The Lessons Of Her Husband's Death

 Maria Litvinenko was speaking one week after Sergei Skripal and his daughter Yulia were found slumped on a bench in Salisbury, before being admitted to intensive care in hospital, where they both remain in a critical condition.

 She said the Skripals' poisoning – which has not been officially linked to Russia – brought back bad memories.
-"Yes, it was a very difficult moment when I received this news because I thought it would never ever happen [again] after a public inquiry," she said.
+"Yes, it was a very difficult moment when I received this news, because I thought it would never ever happen [again] after a public inquiry," she said.

-"But unfortunately it’s happened again and it means that something was not done and a lesson that was received after the murder of my husband was not learned."
+"But unfortunately it’s happened again, and it means that something was not done and a lesson that was received after the murder of my husband was not learned."

 Litvinenko also urged the Conservative party to return money it has received from wealthy Russian donors.